nzcsx/Bools-Minecraft-Squid-Workshop-Project/README.md

 	        bool = 0

 ## Type 2
+Type 2 includes: `sleep_begin, sleep_end, offGrnd_begin, offGrnd_end`

+Begin and end scores record the beginning tick and end tick of actions.
+Since both begin and end are edge bools, we first reset them to 0.
+Then we check how to set begin and end. \
+If bool is 1 and helper > 0, meaning the player is not doing something in the previous tick but is doing it in the current tick, we set begin to 1. \
+If bool is 0 and helper = 0, meaning the player is doing something in the previous tick but is not doing it in the current tick, we set end to 1. \
+The logic is shown below:

+	Loop per tick:
+	    # Game updates helper #

+	    begin = 0
+	    end = 0
+	    if ( helper > 0 && bool = 0 )
+	    	begin = 1
+	    if ( helper = 0 && bool = 1 )
+	    	end = 1

+ 	    if ( helper > 0 )
+ 	        bool = 1
+	        helper = 0
+	    else
+	        bool = 0

+## Type 3
-Type 1 includes:
+Type 3 includes: `walk_begin, walk_end, shift_begin, shift_end, sprint_begin, sprint_end`

-However there is some slight issue because it's actually wrong assume that the game increments the `helper` EVERY tick as the player performs some continuous actions.
+However there is some slight issue because it's actually wrong to assume that the game increments the `helper` EVERY tick as the player performs some continuous actions.
 - Correct statement:

       Total_amount_of_jumps increases at the tick the player jumps.